OctopusDeploy/docs/docs/patterns/isolated-octopus-deploy-servers.md

 In this scenario you would install Tentacle onto the customer's servers, but configure all communication to go via the customer's proxy server.
-Learn aboutÂ [proxy support](/docs/home/installation/installing-tentacles/proxy-support.md) in Octopus Deploy.
+Learn about [proxy support](/docs/home/installation/installing-tentacles/proxy-support.md) in Octopus Deploy.